zero-to-mastery/url-shortener-ztm/README.md

 - Built with the excellent Rust web ecosystem
 - Inspired by modern web service architecture patterns
 - Thanks to the Rust community for amazing tools and libraries

+## 🛠️ Deployment Guide

+You can deploy this project to various platforms like Railway, Fly.io, and DigitalOcean.

+👉 Check the full [Deployment Guide](docs/deployment-guide.md) for detailed instructions.